jikamens/keyless-entry/README.md

 Introduction
 ------------

-LUKS filesystem encryption on Linux Linux is great, but sometimes you want to be able to reboot your system without needing to enter a decryption key on reboot, e.g., if you need to reboot it remotely.
+LUKS filesystem encryption on Linux is great, but sometimes you want to be able to reboot your system without needing to enter a decryption key on reboot, e.g., if you need to reboot it remotely.
 This script helps you do that.

 The mechanism of this script is based on the approach that [Tobias](https://askubuntu.com/users/344231/tobias) outlined in